Tips on Fusion 360 Performance

 - Ensure Better Performance is selected for transparency effects.

-- Disable all google and product analytics.
+- Disable all product analytics.

 Adjusting graphic effects can also reduce load on the GPU and improve graphics performance.